sst/sst/www/docs/snippets/Api.md

 ## Using 1 role for all routes

 By default, `Api` creates 1 [`IAM role`](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-iam.Role.html) for each Function handling a route.
-To have all Functions reuse the same role, manually create a role, and pass it into `defaultFunctionProps`.
+To have all Functions reuse the same role, manually create a role, and pass it into `defaults.function`.

 Use [`managedPolicies`](managedPolicies) and [`inlinePolicies`](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-iam.Role.html#inlinepolicies) to grant IAM permissions for the role.